 Full configuration

-To get the full range of unified service tagging when using Kubernetes, add environment variables to both the deployment object level and the pod template spec level:
+To get the full range of unified service tagging in Kubernetes, add the following labels to both the parent workload and the pod template.

 apiVersion: apps/v1